Oudewater: Buildings

 Oudewater is famous for the Heksenwaag (Witches' scales).
-This Weighing house, an official town building, became famous at the height of the European witch trials of the 16th century because people accused of witchcraft were offered a fair chance to prove their innocence as opposed to many other places where the scales were rigged.
+The weighing house, an official town building, became famous at the height of the European witch trials of the 16th century because people accused of witchcraft were offered a fair chance to prove their innocence, unlike in many other places, where the scales were rigged.

-From all over Europe people made the journey to Oudewater to avoid prosecution.
+From all over Europe, people made the journey to Oudewater to avoid prosecution.
 After the weighing, they received an official certificate proclaiming them not a witch.
 Nobody was ever found to be an actual witch in Oudewater, though the weighings were still a public spectacle.
-Certificates would state that "the body weight is in proportion to its build."
+Certificates would state that "the body weight is in proportion to its build".
 The reasoning behind this is the old belief that a witch has no soul and therefore weighs significantly less than an ordinary person; this distinction would supposedly allow the witch to fly on a broomstick.

-In early modern times, when accusations of witchcraft could result in being burned at the stake, the town of Oudewater offered the accused a chance of proving their innocence.
-This can be seen as a sign of the growing power of the citizenry as a third force next to that of the church and nobility.
-Before witch hunts were sanctioned by the law and the church in their bid to break the power of local herb doctors and midwives.
-By giving out these certificates the citizens of Oudewater, therefore were defying the church.
+The weighings can be seen as a sign of the growing power of the citizenry as a third force next to that of the church and nobility.
+In giving out these certificates, the citizens of Oudewater, therefore, were defying the church.

 The Waag is still open as a tourist attraction, and official certificates are available.

 The town hall dates from 1588 and features a stork's nest.
 Oudewater has a monumental protected city centre with more than 250 protected houses.
 The church, now Protestant, dates from the 15th century.
 Its tower is from about 1300.
 During the religious wars, until the sacking of Oudewater, both Roman Catholics and Protestants used this church.
 Thereafter Catholics were still tolerated (the Spanish occupiers being Catholic) but more in low profile.